turbobytes/initcwndcheck/README.md

 Test initcwnd for any http endpoint (Linux only).

-What this basically does is makes a tcp connection, sends a GET request.
-From now on it stops acknowledging packets from the remote host allowing us to measure how much data the server is willing to send unacknowledged.
+What this basically does is: make a tcp connection and send a GET request.
+From this moment onwards, it stops acknowledging packets from the remote host.
+This allows us to measure how much data the server is willing to send unacknowledged.

-Read more about initial congession windows : http://www.cdnplanet.com/blog/tune-tcp-initcwnd-for-optimum-performance/
+Read more about initial congestion windows : http://www.cdnplanet.com/blog/tune-tcp-initcwnd-for-optimum-performance/

 Usage
 -----